Review and resubmit claims

 To select the right Claim Frequency Code, you'll need to know whether the 277CA rejection came from Stedi or the payer.
 You can determine who sent a 277CA:

-- Go to the Transactions page.
+- Go to the claims view.

 Payer Claim Control Number (PCCN)